paulohl/Data_Analysis_R_Programming/week_5/Hands-On_R_Markdown_notebook.md

 ( ) Remove the space between the hashtags and the title

 > *Correct*
 > To make a header smaller, add more hashtags before the title.
-For example, ### Conclusion would be smaller than ## Conclusion.
+For example, **### Conclusion** would be smaller than **## Conclusion**.
 Going forward, you can use R Markdown syntax to > format your notebooks.
 This gives you creative freedom in how you want to present your analysis when you share it with others.

 2. In this activity, you made your own R Markdown notebook.
 In the text box below, write 2-3 sentences (40-60 words) in response to each of the following questions: